goblimey/ntripcaster/README.md

-you are running MS Windows on your local machine (because most people do) and that your VPS is running the Linux operation system.
+you are running MS Windows on your local machine (because most people do) and that your VPS is running the Linux operation system
+(becasue that's also what most people do).
-If you are running Windows on it, the procedure to connect will be similar but different.
+If you are running Windows on your VPS, the procedure to connect will be similar but different.
 You need to
 consult your VPS supplier about that.
 The docker commands will be the same.

-Assuming that you have an ssh tool installed, connect to your VPS:

-    ssh user@my.domain.name

-If you don't know anything about ssh,
-I explain more in a later section.

-There are various ways to connect to a VPS.
+There are various ways to connect to your VPS.
 The ssh command is probably the most common.
 Your Windows machine can't do that out of the box, you need to install some software.